Cherreads

 Instead, there was a couch.

 A nice couch, actually.
-Leather, well-worn, the kind you'd find in an upscale bachelor pad.
+Leather, well-worn, the kind you'd find in an upscale apartment.
 Mike was lying on it, fully intact, staring at a ceiling fan that rotated slowly above him.
+Somehow not flat as a board.

 "Dream," he said aloud.
 His voice sounded normal.
 "Obviously a dream."